nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Step 5.
 The inputted day, and the filled Arraylist from step 3 is then passed into the DailyRoute object<br /> This done using the addDailyRoute method from the DailyRoute class.
 The selectableDay boolean flag for the selected day is also set to true. <br />
 Step 6.
 The day and filled Arraylist passed in step 5 is then saved in a hashmap that the DailyRoute object contains. <br />

-The following image shows the sequence diagram in which the add day command is implemented
+The following image shows the sequence diagram in which the addDailyRoute command is executed.
 ![img.png](images/addday.png)

 Given below is an example usage scenario and how the showDailyRoute mechanism behaves at each step.